-Persons with more than 6 months remaining on their immigration permission (as indicated on their Irish Residence Permit (IRP) or GNIB Card) and who have been made redundant Stamp 1 permission for 6 months.
-Following completion of the 6 month "grace period" the permission will be liable to be terminated unless in the meantime the holder has obtained another basis.
+Persons with more than 6 months remaining on their immigration permission (as indicated on their Irish Residence Permit (IRP) or GNIB Card) and who have been made redundant will be permitted to continue to reside under their existing Stamp 1 permission for 6 months.
+Following completion of the 6 month "grace period" the permission will be liable to be terminated unless in the meantime the holder has obtained further employment or has been permitted to remain on another basis.

-Persons who become redundant with less than 6 months left on their immigration permission (as indicated on their Irish Residence Permit (IRP) or GNIB Card) will be entitled to har ensure that you receive the full 6 months grace period.
+Persons who become redundant with less than 6 months left on their immigration permission (as indicated on their Irish Residence Permit (IRP) or GNIB Card) will be entitled to have your immigration permission (Stamp 1) extended to ensure that you receive the full 6 months grace period.
 (The issue of a new Irish Residence Permit (IRP) or GNIB Card is subject to the normal fee of €300).

-(Example:You are made redundant with 2 months still to run on your immigration permission.
-On presentation to an immigration officer or counter staff you will be entitled to be re the 6 month period the non-EEA national will be required to leave the State unless they have in the meantime obtained a work permit to be terminated unless in the meantime the permitted to remain on another basis.
+(Example: You are made redundant with 2 months still to run on your immigration permission.
+On presentation to an immigration officer or counter staff you will be entitled to be registered for a further 4 months on Stamp 1).
+At the end of the 6 month period the non-EEA national will be required to leave the State unless they have in the meantime obtained a work permit to be terminated unless in the meantime the holder has obtained further employment or has been permitted to remain on another basis.